 Organisations we support

-LABC has links with many organisations.
-These are just a few of them:
+LABC has links with many construction-related organisations.
+Here are just a few of them:

 - The Building Control Alliance is a unique industry group made up of representatives from all the organisations directly involved in building control in England and Wales.